2016-: Vice Chancellor’s Research Fellow and Lecturer, Department of Geography, Loughborough University

 2014-2016: Junior Research Fellow, Department of Geography and Institute of Advanced Study, Durham University

 2012-2014: Research Associate, The city at a time of crisis, ESRC Future Research Leaders, Sussex University

 2009-2013: PhD Candidate, Department of Geography and Environment, London School of Economics and Political Science

-I am the Principal Investigator in three current/recent major research grants: NutriCities (British Academy); Transcapes (ESRC/DFID) and Police Science (RCH).
-I am also Co-Investigator in PUrSI (ESRC Urban Transformations), Associate Editor at Political Geography and Senior Editor at CITY.
+Antonis is Principal Investigator of four current or recent major research grants: The Welcoming City (Urban Studies Foundation), NutriCities (British Academy); Transcapes (ESRC/DFID) and Police Science (RCH).
+He is also Co-Investigator of PUrSI (ESRC Urban Transformations), Associate Editor at Political Geography and Senior Editor at CITY.

-We are building an excellent cohort of critical urban and migration scholars here at Loughborough, so if you are interested in joining us and working with me (at either the Masters, PhD or post-doctoral level) please get in touch.
+Antonis is building an excellent cohort of critical urban and migration scholars here at Loughborough, so if you are interested in joining the team and working with him (at either the Masters, PhD or post-doctoral level) please get in touch.

 Current postgraduate research students